eldskald/fantasy-world-wiki/HOW_TO_MAKE_YOUR_OWN.md

 ### For developers

-See the [HACKING.md](HACKING.md) file for more technical data on how to customize your fork even further.
+See the [HACKING.md](HACKING.md) file for more technical information on how to customize your fork even further.

 ### Wrapping up

 That's it, really.
 You can send me an email in case anything breaks and you don't know what to do.
+If you have a page working, I recommend going over the articles on this project at [here](https://eldskald.github.io/fantasy-world-wiki) to get more detail on how to write articles, maps and customize everything.